reddyyateesh/translatify/README.md

 ```

 ## Documentation
-For more detailed information and usage examples, please refer to the official [documentation](https://github.com/reddyyateesh/Translatify/blob/main/README.md).
+For more detailed information and usage examples, please refer to the official [documentation](https://github.com/reddyyateesh/translatify/blob/main/README.md).

 ## Contributing
 Contributions are welcome!
 Please read the [contributing guidelines](#) before making any changes.

 ## License
-This project is licensed under the MIT License - see the [LICENSE.txt](https://github.com/reddyyateesh/Translatify/blob/main/LICENSE.txt) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.